 Immigration Consequences of Drug Offenses

 Michigan Criminal Defense Lawyers with experience successfully defending clients and helping them avoid potential immigration consequences of drug offenses and other criminal convictions.

-Aside from stiff prison sentences, federal and state drug offenses have some of the most severe and unforgiving immigration consequences which can include deportation (sometimes mandatory), mandatory detention, ineligibility to get lawful residency, loss of asylum or ability to get asylum, and temporary or permanent bar to citizenship.
+Aside from stiff prison sentences, federal and state drug offenses have some of the most severe and unforgiving immigration consequences, which can include deportation (sometimes mandatory), mandatory detention, ineligibility to get lawful residency, loss of asylum or ability to get asylum, and temporary or permanent bar to citizenship.
 Under the federal immigration statute, the Immigration and Nationality Act, creates two categories of offenses that make a person either deportable, inadmissible, or both.

 Highly experienced criminal defense attorneys give their clients the best chances of avoiding these consequences or, at least, give their clients a fighting chance.
-Lawful permanent residents (LPR) are primarily concerned about preventing deportation.
+Lawful permanent residents (LPR) are primarily concerned about preventing deportation and avoiding negative contact with U.S. Immigration and Customs Enforcement (ICE).

 Deportability for a Controlled Substance Conviction